wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 {% endhighlight %}

 After execution, A, B is of version (100, 101), which is not reachable by any serial execution.

-Not allowing new transaction to begin during any commit solves the problem.
+Making check and store operations as a single atomic unit could solve the problem.